jpulse-net/jpulse-framework/docs/dev/work-items.md

 ### Potential next items:
-**W-015**: deployment: strategy for clean onboarding **W-045**: architecture: create plugin infrastructure **W-040**: view: create view logs page for site admins **W-0**: view controller: create {{#each}} handlebar
+**W-015**: deployment: strategy for clean onboarding **W-050**: deployment: strategy for separate repositories, one for jpulse, and one for site **W-045**: architecture: create plugin infrastructure **W-040**: view: create view logs page for site admins **W-0**: view controller: create {{#each}} handlebar